malcommac/Flow/README.md

 Full method documentation is available both in source code and in API_SDK file.
 Click here to read the [Full SDK Documentation](API_SDK.md).

+## Changelog

+Current version of Flow is 0.8.0.
+Full changelog is available in [CHANGELOG.MD](CHANGELOG.md) file.

 ## Installation